ADVANCED MANAGEMENT DEVELOPMENT PROGRAM (AMP)

 - Scalable: As with Harvard’s MBA program, concepts taught in this class are for business leaders.
 But participants are not there yet.
 So this course presents tools that are “scalable” – useful now for aspiring managers and later when individuals become business leaders.

 - Practical: This program blends academic theory taught at Harvard Business School with practical experience from real-world business leadership.
-Following each case discussion, the instructor introduces relevant best practices for the class to debate and refine.
+Prior to each case discussion, the instructor introduces relevant best practices for the class to debate and refine.
 These refined best practices become part of each student’s Best Practices Toolbox.

 - Communication skills: Class size is limited to replicate the communication dynamics in senior staff or board meetings.
 Learning to communicate effectively in this environment is a critical skill.